Bharti Airtel promoters, GIC to subscribe half of Rs 32K cr rights issue

 Promoters of Bharti Airtel along with Singapore government's investment arm GIC Private Ltd will subscribe to over half of the proposed Rs 32,000 crore rights issue in a bid to infuse funds in the company.

-"The entire rights entitlement of promoter and promoter group of approximately Rs 167,857million (Rs 16,785.7 crore) will be subscribed by them and GIC," Bharti Airtel said in a statement Thursday.
+"The entire rights entitlement of promoter and promoter group of approximately Rs 16,785.7 crore will be subscribed by them and GIC," Bharti Airtel said in a statement Thursday.

-The statement further added that the promoter and promoter group will subscribe to Rs 117,857million (Rs 11,785.7 crore) and GIC will subscribe to Rs 50,000million (or Rs 5,000 crore) by way of renouncement in their favour.
+The statement further added that the promoter and promoter group will subscribe to Rs 11,785.7 crore and GIC will subscribe to Rs 5,000 crore by way of renouncement in their favour.

 One of the promoters Singapore Telecommunications Ltd (Singtel) said it will infuse Rs 3,750 crore in Bharti Airtel by subscribing to the proposed Rs 25,000 crore rights issue of the company.